TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 ## Voltage Sources

-Voltage exists whenever there is a difference in electric charge between two points.
-This difference can exist in a number of ways:
+Voltage exists whenever there is a difference in electric charge between two points: this creates an *electric field* in-between these two points that can move (*apply force* or *induce energy into*) electrically charged particles (*electrons*).

+This *potential difference* can exist in a number of ways:

 * **Battery:** a *battery* uses *chemistry* to store more electrons on one side than on the other.
 It is a **DC** source.
 Since a *battery* stores electrons to produce the *voltage*, its supply is *limited* and deplets over time, and while you use it, the *voltage* slowly decreases because the *difference* in electrons on both poles of the battery decreases.
 * **Power Supply:** electrical energy is produced elsewhere (**AC**) and delivered to your home.
 A *power supply* converts the energy from **AC** to **DC** and lowers the voltage to safe levels that you then can use. *Power supplies* deliver *endless* energy with a constant voltage (as long as you pay your bills).